22 August 1890 – 4 October 1917

 Regimental number 45938

-Young Harry attended the Mitchelltown School and then followed his father and grandfather into the trade, on some occasions calling himself a joiner and on others, a carpenter.
-After he qualified he was self-employed, although he was still living with his parents in Holloway Road.
+Family life continued for the Warners in the absence of their father.
+Young Harry and his siblings attended the Mitchelltown School, located on the slopes immediately above and behind their house.
+After his schooling finished Harry Jnr followed his father and grandfather into the trade, on some occasions calling himself a joiner and on others, a carpenter.
+After he qualified he was self-employed, and continued to live with his parents in Holloway Road.

 Harry was part of the 25th Reinforcements, embarking from Wellington on the troop transport ship SS Turakina on 26 April.
 The journey was recorded in The Klink, the souvenir publication prepared by some of the soldiers about ‘the history and doings of the 25th Reinforcements on their way to the front’.
 Sydney, the ship’s first port of call, was clearly an eye-opener for some of the troops, showing ‘the latest stage of culture and civilisation [with] French restaurants, American bars, ferries, taxis, mixed beaches and pure politicians’ (sic!).
 A less pleasant time followed as the ship made its way from Sydney to Freemantle battling days of westerly gales and ‘a pounding sea’ until eventually it arrived with a ‘sick and despondent’ crew.
 Then ‘we sailed into brighter skies and calmer seas, our meals became more permanent, and our minds turned to sport and music-making, concerts, court-martials, and the hundred and one ways of relieving the monotony of a long stretch.’
 Hot weather and what was described as an epidemic of influenza followed before ‘three delightful days in this lotus-eating pleasure place’ of Natal, the delights including ‘pineapple, rickshas (sic), bazaars, oranges, tram rides, bread and butter, real tea, and so forth.’
 The good times could not last and on 20 July, the SS Turakina sailed into Plymouth, one day after the arrival of Tofua carrying the other troops who formed the 25th Reinforcements.
 It turned out to be the Turakina’s last trip as a troop carrier.
 On 13 August 1917, on a voyage from London to New York in ballast, she was torpedoed and sunk by a German submarine off Lands End, with the loss of three lives.
 By that time, the 25th Reinforcements were well into their training at Sling Camp in readiness for their move to France on 5 September.